+77 The other respondents considered that:

-- The respondents that indicated 'other' in their response (refer to the graph above) made the following comments: - a) FVOCI with recycling: Most of the respondents in this other category, particularly from the financial sector, considered that the reintroduction of recycling for equities measured at FVOCI is necessary since: - (i) it would significantly improve the presentation of financial performance; - (ii) the gains and losses that arise from equity instruments that are sold are an integral part of performance, as the dividend that arise from these instruments; and - (iii) there is no conceptual reason to present an integral part of performance differently. - b) Cost model exception: One respondent added that it would be important to keep the exception of historical cost measurement in IFRS 9, if an entity does not expect that the fair value of the instruments will be materially different from cost; and - c) Average FV: Two respondents from the financial sector mentioned average FV as the best accounting treatment.
+- a) FVOCI with recycling: Most of the respondents in this other category, particularly from the financial sector, considered that the reintroduction of recycling for equities measured at FVOCI is necessary since: - (i) it would significantly improve the presentation of the financial performance; - (ii) gains and losses when equity instruments measured at FVOCI are sold are an integral part of the performance as dividend on these instruments; and - (iii) there is no conceptual reason to present integral part of the performance differently. - b) Cost model exception: One respondent added that it would be important to keep the exception of historical cost measurement in IFRS 9, if FV is not expected to differ materially from cost; and - c) Average FV: Two respondents from the financial sector mentioned that Average FV as the best accounting treatment.

-- By contrast, almost a third of the respondents that replied to this question considered that there was no need for an alternative accounting treatment, as the existing requirements are appropriate for the fact pattern presented in illustrative example A. These respondents indicated the following: - a) there was not enough evidence that any potential accounting change would help in achieving the UN Sustainable Development Goals or the goals of the Paris Agreement on Climate Change; and - b) FVOCI election would not be appropriate, as there could be an intent to sell and, in that case, each year performance in FV would provide an observable market condition. - Adjusted cost or historical cost: Some respondents referred to the 'adjusted cost' or 'historical cost' as the best accounting treatment, with an impairment test or with a dual measurement approach. - The most relevant elements indicated by the respondents were the following (by order of importance): - The investor's inability to dispose of the shares; - b) The definite useful life of the investee's operation; and - c) The sustainable nature of the investee's operation.
+- 78 By contrast, almost a third of the respondents that responded to this question considered that there is no need for an alternative accounting treatment as the existing requirements are appropriate for the fact pattern of the transaction presented in the illustrative example A since; - a) there is not enough evidence that any potential accounting change will support in achieving the UN Sustainable Development Goals or the goals of the Paris Agreement on Climate Change; and - b) FVOCI election would not be appropriate as there could be an intent to sell and in that case each year performance in FV will be an observable market condition. - 79 Adjusted cost or historical cost: Some respondents mentioned Adjusted Cost or Historical Cost as the best accounting treatment with and impairment test or with a dual measurement approach. - 80 For the respondents, the most relevant elements in the scenario were the following (by order of importance): - a) The investor's inability to dispose of the shares; - b) The definite useful life of the investee's operation; and - c) The sustainable nature of the investee's operation.

-Illustrative example B - Unlisted single equity instrument
+Illustrative example B -Unlisted single equity instrument

-- Almost three quarters of the respondents that responded to this question considered that there was a need for an alternative accounting treatment for the fact pattern presented in illustrative example B. - Those that wanted an alternative mentioned the following:
+- 81 Almost two thirds of the respondents that responded to this question considered that there is a need for an alternative accounting treatment for the fact pattern of the transaction presented in the illustrative example B. - 82 Those that wanted an alternative to address the problems with current IFRS 9 the respondent mentioned the following alternatives: